ketonemaniac/AccountRptGenCloud/README.md

 * In application.properties, `spring.profiles.active=gCloudStandard`
 * `war/src/main/webapp/WEB-INF/appengine-web.xml` will be read.
 This defines the instance count etc
 * uncomment `spring-boot-maven-plugin` in app's `pom.xml`.
 This will let the war include the resulting jar from app.
-* To deploy, run `clean appengine:deploy -Dmaven.test.skip=true` from war
+* To deploy, run `clean appengine:deploy -Dmaven.test.skip=true` from app

 ### Flexible ###
-* You don't need the war project.
 * In application.properties, `spring.profiles.active=gCloudFlexible`
 * `app/src/main/appengine.yaml` will be read.
 This defines the instance count etc
 * comment `spring-boot-maven-plugin` in app's `pom.xml`.
 This will make the app jar executable.